Close Menu

-Liberal commentator Juan Williams recently appeared on Fox News Channel’s coverage of the 2024 presidential election, in which he seemingly refused to accept the notion that President-elect Donald Trump had run an effective campaign that focused on improving the lives situation of millions of Americans.
+In the wake of the decisive Trump 2024 election in November, liberal commentator Juan Williams appeared on Fox News Channel’s coverage of it and what happened, and during his appearance, he seemingly refused to accept the notion that President-elect Donald Trump had run an effective campaign that focused on improving the lives situation of millions of Americans.
 Instead, Williams maintained that Trump had a “bro strategy” that appealed to white men.

 Speaking about the results of the election, Williams said, “I think that there are even recriminations now among Democrats as to Biden, and whether Biden should have dropped that earlier, or Biden should have stayed with a white male.
 Have done better?
 Obviously, Trump has defeated two women and now a black woman.”